 At St. Luke, we believe that preschool children learn best through play.
-Our preschool program provides an enriched and nurturing environment for both 3- and 4-year-olds that encourages children to observe, be active, make choices, and experiment both individually and in groups.
-Our students continue to develop their self- esteem, problem solving skills and the ability to work cooperatively with others.
-Through thematic units our students will experience activities in all areas of learning to ensure they are ready for kindergarten.
-The students are also introduced to prayer.
-We start our day with a prayer and say grace before meals.
-The beginning basic beliefs of the Catholic faith are introduced.
+Our preschool program provides an enriched and nurturing environment for 3-5 year-olds that encourages children to observe, be active, make choices, and experiment both individually and in groups.
+Our students continue to develop their self- esteem, problem solving skills, language development and the ability to work cooperatively with others.
+Our students will experience activities in all areas of learning to ensure they are ready for kindergarten.
+The beginning basic beliefs of the Catholic faith are introduced using the “Stories of God’s Love” curriculum.
+We start each day with a prayer and say grace before meals.

 Here is a list of developmental skills children learn from each play center in the classroom:

 Students learn letter recognition through a print-rich environment.
 Books are always available to the children and stories are read daily.
 Memory recall and comprehension is developed when children are asked questions about stories.
 Students learn to recognize their names in print and practice writing them daily.
 A writing center is also available where children explore with different types of writing materials.